slavabdev/cookbook_ms3/README.md

 - As a **new visitor**, I want to understand what this website about and what its purpose.
 - As a **new visitor**, I want to easily navigate the site to get a content what I need;
 - As a **new visitor**, I want to see a website, which works properly on my device;
-- As a **new visitor**, I want to see a fully-filled website with up-to-date information;
 - As a **new visitor** I want to have an ability browse all the recipes published on the site;
 - As a **new visitor** I want to be able to filter recipes by categories and search them using keywords;
 - As a **new visitor**, I want to see a modern website with a pleasant colour palette.